 Fees includes: Heartland registration fee, practice field rental and OPSC administrative fee for each player.
-This could include a practice at Indian Woods Middle School or Hocker Grove and other turf locations as they open up as well as other local fields.
+This could include but not limited to practices at Indian Woods Middle School or Hocker Grove and other turf locations as they open up as well as other local fields.

 - Competitive uniform kit is $150.00 (Uniforms are typically good for 3 years – through Spring 2018, we will have new uniforms for Fall 2018)

-- Coaching fee – The coaching fee charged by OPSC coaches vary depending on experience and qualifications – please discuss with coaches at tryouts (In the range of $25-60 for 10 months or for the number of months the coach is coaching and based on level of coaching license)
+- Coaching fee – The coaching fee charged by OPSC coaches vary depending on experience and qualifications – please discuss with coaches at tryouts (In the range of $25-50 per month for 10 months or for the number of months the coach is coaching and based on level of coaching license)

 - Tournament fees – Dependent on number of players, tournament fee & number of tournaments played